×

 When we asked people why foreigners move to Punta del Diablo, they responded:

 "Expats are attracted to move to Punta del Diablo, due to its stunning natural beauty, with pristine beaches, lush greenery, and a laid-back atmosphere.
 The small fishing village offers a relaxed lifestyle, away from the hustle and bustle of city life.
 The cost of living is relatively low, making it an affordable destination for expats looking to stretch their budget.
 The friendly and welcoming local community also makes it easy for newcomers to integrate and feel at home.
 Additionally, the climate is mild and pleasant, with warm summers and cool winters, making it an ideal location for those seeking a comfortable and enjoyable environment.
-The availability of fresh seafood, local produce, and a growing culinary scene also adds to the appeal of Punta del Diablo for expats," explained one expat living in Punta del Diablo.
+The availability of fresh seafood, local produce, and a growing culinary scene also adds to the appeal of Punta del Diablo for expats," said one expat in living in Punta del Diablo, Uruguay.

 What do I need to know about living in Punta del Diablo?